 Statistics about Heroin Addiction in Portland, Oregon

-One of the unexpected negative side effects of focusing on curtailing prescription drug abuse is the fact that it is driving more addicted persons to substitute heroin for prescription opioid.
+One of the unexpected negative side effects of focusing on curtailing prescription drug abuse is the fact that it is driving more addicted persons to substitute heroin for prescription opioids.
 Heroin’s popularity is due to its easier availability and its much cheaper cost.

 According to the HIDTA program, heroin is the area’s second-biggest threat, behind methamphetamines.